 When crafting your capability statement, remember three things.
 First, keep it to one page.
 Second, explain your business capabilities with clear language that highlights your competitive advantages.
-And third, supercharge your statement by including business information to attract potential customers using the following five sections: Core capabilities; differentiators; past performance; company data; and contact information.
-For further information on what each section should provide, check out this resource from the Small Business Administration.
+And third, supercharge your statement by including business information to attract potential customers.
+The following five sections should be your focus: Core capabilities; differentiators; past performance; company data; and contact information.
+It sounds intimidating, but our guide to creating a clear and concise capability statement makes it easy.

-Before preparing a proposal or a bid, make sure you thoroughly review the agency’s needs and requirements regarding technical scope, past performance, price, and the delivery schedule specified in the solicitations.
-In that process, you will start finding key points you want to address in your proposal.
-In some cases, you may recognize that you cannot comply with the capabilities requested.
+Before you decide to pursue a government contract, make sure you thoroughly review the agency’s requirements regarding technical scope, past performance, price, and the delivery schedule specified in open government opportunities.
+You’ll want to read as many relevant opportunities as you can, to start getting a feel for how buyers in your target market make purchase decisions and what they value in an offer.
+In some cases, you may recognize that you cannot comply with the capabilities requested by certain agencies, or in certain industries.
 In these cases, don’t waste your time drafting a proposal.
 Move on to the next opportunity.

-Once you determine that you are able to present an offer that aligns with the customer’s requirements, start gathering your internal management plans, methodologies, deliverables, and quality assurance procedures before drafting.
-Then, develop an offer with a strategy that is differentiated from competitors.
+When you determine that you are able to present an offer that aligns with the customer’s requirements, it’s time to closely review the government’s solicitation documents so you can develop an offer with a strategy that is differentiated from competitors.
 Time to start digging and writing!

 3. Defined target market

-The government starts connecting potential solutions with companies when conducting market research.
+The government starts connecting potential solutions with companies during the market research phase of the acquisition lifecycle.
 This allows contracting officials to better understand industry capabilities, business lines, products/services development, prices, and costs.
 They reach out to industry by posting a Request for Information, Request for Quotation, and sometimes Source Sought notices through channels like Beta.Sam.gov., GSA Advantage, and eBuy.
-It is critically important for companies trying to reach new customers to get involved in the market research phase.
+It is critically important for companies trying to win government contracts to get involved in the market research phase.
 This allows you to help shape the solicitation that will come out.
-If you are not involved in the market research, then it is likely another company that is shaping the solicitation in their own favor.
+If you are not involved in the market research, then it is likely another company is shaping the solicitation in their own favor.

 Suppliers should understand that establishing business relationships with program and contracting professionals is also key.
 By attending meetings such as industry days, pre-award conferences, or by communicating through phone calls or email, you can establish your branding with the customer and better understand their market niche.
-None of this will guarantee that you will win contracts, but it gives you an opportunity to know what goods/services the agency buys and how it buys.
-Participating in the market research phase allows you to gradually reduce the larger list of opportunities you may compile using beta.sam.gov or FPDS.
-These systems contain government contract awards data, including competitor and customer information, from which you can build the top of your business opportunities channel — check how to do it here.
+None of this will guarantee that you’ll win contracts, but it gives you critical insight into what goods/services the agency buys and how it buys them.
+Participating in the market research phase allows you to gradually reduce the larger list of open government opportunities you may compile, allowing you to spend your limited time on solicitations for which you have the best chance to win.

 4. Create a GovShop profile